Rehearsal Venue / Times

 The Clarendon Park Orchestra is a friendly adult amateur orchestra based in Leicester.
 We aim to give musicians the opportunity to play and perform classical & more contemporary popular pieces in a friendly and sociable environment.
 Whilst we strive to always improve our playing and individual skills we also believe that playing music should be fun with on emphasis more on the rehearsals than public performances.
 We welcome new players from the more experienced, those that maybe wish to revive old skills and those who have begun to play more recently but not beginners.
 There are no formal auditions.
 All that we ask is that you can cope with the music, feel reasonably comfortable sight reading and are able to regularly attend rehearsals.

-Playing light classical music in a relaxed environment just for the pleasure of it.
+Playing mainly classical music, with piano, in a relaxed environment just for the pleasure of it.
 No public performances so its members can enjoy playing without the spotlights, an audience and intensive rehearsal schedules.
-It is an organisation that does not take itself too seriously - and is inexpensive!
+It is an organisation that does not take itself too seriously - and is inexpensive - the nightly fee is even waived for those in full time education!
 We also have a chamber music section which meets at other times (usually at members homes) to play sonatas, trios, quartets, and more, for various combinations of instruments.

 First Thursday of each month 7-9pm at Nottingham Trent University, Clifton Campus (Dance Studio).